Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Best Responses

 Defender's problem:

 Attacker's problem:

-We observe that the defender's problem is a continuous convex optimization problem (see the discussion in Section~\ref{sec:defender-best-response}), and the attacker's problem is a fractional knapsack problem.
+We observe that the defender's problem is a continuous convex optimization problem, while the attacker's problem is a fractional knapsack problem.
 Therefore, the best response strategy of each side can be easily determined.
 Also, the time period $T$ disappears in both problems.
+It is worth mentioning that finding the Nash Equilibrium of \eqref{staticdefender1} - \eqref{staticattacker2} is very challenging since the constraint of \eqref{staticattacker2} is non-convex with respect to $m_i$, thus the strategy space of this generalized Nash Equilibrium problem (GNEP) is not jointly convex.